~/wellseasoned.dev

 None of them read it.

 Both parties can now point to artifacts.
 “I sent the comprehensive strategy doc.”
 “I reviewed the materials.”
-Actual information transferred: nearly zero.
-Appearance of productive process: flawless.
+Zero Actual information transferred with all the appearance of progress.

 We’ve built tool-shaped objects—things that look like work, smell like work, and generate the same Jira tickets as work, but don’t actually do the thing we pretend they do.